ntj/blog/content/posts/2021-10-31-mental-well-being.md

 ---
-title: "Mental well-being"
+title: "Strategies to master life"
 date: 2021-10-31
 draft: false
 categories: ["Thoughts"]
 ---
 I am ambitious.
 I want to be successful in my job and like to have a happy and fullfilling personal life.
-For a long time, I thought both can be achieved if I just spend enough time on fullfilling my goals.
+For a long time, I thought both can be achieved if I just spend enough time and work hard on fullfilling my goals.

 Now I think, mental well-being plays a more important role.
 Avoiding situations and people, who let you down, trying to build up a network of support, working on inner strength.